Joel S. Levine: Personal life

 In 1968, Levine married Arlene Spielholz, and has a daughter and grandson.
 Arlene Levine worked at NASA for 27 years, studying the psychological effects of astronauts spending long time periods in space.
 The Levines retired on the same day on June 30, 2011, holding a joint retirement party.
-According to the Daily Press, Levine still has close ties to NASA since his retirement, and is recognized as an expert on its history.
+According to the Daily Press, Levine still has close ties to NASA since his retirement and is recognized as an expert on its history.

-In 2017, Levine and his wife spoke about the history of women at NASA and their personal relationship with Mary Jackson at a special screening of Hidden Figures in Williamsburg, Virginia.
-Levine described Jackson as, “Very friendly and outgoing, and very interested in helping her fellow employees, male and female and black and white.
+In 2017, Levine and his wife spoke about the history of women at NASA and their relationship with Mary Jackson at a special screening of Hidden Figures in Williamsburg, Virginia.
+Levine described Jackson as “Very friendly and outgoing, and very interested in helping her fellow employees, male and female and black and white.
 She was extremely helpful and always had a smile.”
 When asked at the event who had had the greatest influence on his career, Levine said: "Arlene, my wife of 50 years.
 She has always been very supportive of my career, its development and its demands."
 In 2020, Levine visited the Colchagua Museum in Chile, where the Fénix 2 capsule that he helped design is located.